pascaldekloe/part5/README.md

 regardless of the message direction.

 A *common address* can be seen as a data set wherein each data element has its own predefined *information object address*.
-The set may be downloaded with an [interrogation command](http://godoc.org/github.com/pascaldekloe/part5/info#C_IC_NA_1).
+The set may be retreived with an [interrogation command](http://godoc.org/github.com/pascaldekloe/part5/info#C_IC_NA_1).

 The standard provides commands that operate on data and they may trigger remote